appyoumake/Appyoumake/docs/setup.md

 Setup
 ======================

-Setup of MALB includes at least...
+Setup of Mlab includes at least...

 * Install a web server with php, we use lighttpd with php-fmp
 * Install mysql